micromdm/nanomdm/docs/operations-guide.md

 By default NanoMDM tries to extract the device identity certificate from the HTTP request by decoding the "Mdm-Signature" header.
 See ["Pass an Identity Certificate Through a Proxy" section of this documentation for details](https://developer.apple.com/documentation/devicemanagement/implementing_device_management/managing_certificates_for_mdm_servers_and_devices)).
 This corresponds to the `SignMessage` key being set to true in the enrollment profile.

 With the `-cert-header` switch you can specify the name of an HTTP header that is passed to NanoMDM to read the client identity certificate.
 This is ostensibly to support Nginx' [$ssl_client_escaped_cert](http://nginx.org/en/docs/http/ngx_http_ssl_module.html) in a [proxy_set_header](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header) directive.
 Though any reverse proxy setting a similar header could be used, of course.
+The `SignMessage` key in the enrollment profile should be set appropriately.

 ### -checkin

 * enable separate HTTP endpoint for MDM check-ins

-By default NanoMDM uses a single HTTP endpoint, `/mdm`, for both commands and results *and* for check-ins.
+By default NanoMDM uses a single HTTP endpoint (`/mdm` — see below) for both commands and results *and* for check-ins.
 If this option is specified then `/mdm` will only be for commands and results and `/checkin` will only be for MDM check-ins.

 ### -debug